quil-lang/magicl/README.md

 kitchen sink. **This may change in future versions of MAGICL!**

 If you use extensions, you'll need the requisite C/Fortran libraries.
-Expokit will automatically build for you, as it's included in the distribution of MAGICL.
+Expokit will automatically build for you, as its source is included in the distribution of MAGICL.

 ### Backends

-New functionality is installed with a notion called "backends".
+Accelerated functionality is installed with a notion called "backends".
 A *backend* is a name of a group of functionality, typically denoted by a symbol or keyword.
 The `:lisp` backend is the defualt one, and several backends can be active all at once.
 Each extension above adds